Shelby Miller: Atlanta Braves

-Arizona Diamondbacks (2016–2018)
+Arizona Diamondbacks

 On December 9, 2015, the Braves traded Miller and Gabe Speier to the Arizona Diamondbacks in exchange for Dansby Swanson, Ender Inciarte, and Aaron Blair.
 Following the trade, Miller agreed to a contract worth $4.35 million.
 Before the 2016 season began, Miller was projected to follow ace Zack Greinke in the rotation.
 He struggled once the season began, and was placed on the disabled list on May 24 due to a sprained index finger, making his return on June 20.
 Miller pitched to a 2–9 record and a 7.14 ERA through the MLB All-Star break, when the Diamondbacks optioned him to the Reno Aces of the PCL.
 Miller was recalled to start against the San Francisco Giants on August 31.
 He pitched five innings, yielding two runs on six hits.
 Miller finished the season with a 3–12 record and a 6.15 ERA, pitching 101 innings in 20 starts.

 In February 2017, Miller was granted a contract worth $4.7 million via arbitration.
 On April 23, 2017, he was taken out of the game after being diagnosed with an apparent elbow injury.
 The next day, on April 24, Miller was put on the 10-day disabled list.
 After MRI tests, it was revealed that Miller's right elbow was diagnosed with a strained flexor strain and a partially torn UCL.
 On April 29, Miller announced that he would have Tommy John surgery, thereby ending his 2017 season.
 He officially underwent the surgery on May 10.
 Miller started four games, with a 2–2 record and 4.09 ERA in 22 innings.
 Due to Swanson's top prospect status, Inciarte's All-Star nod, Miller's extremely underwhelming 2016 season and Miller's season-ending injury in 2017, the trade has been panned as one of the worst in recent memory.

 Prior to the start of the 2018 season, Miller's salary was decided by arbitration again.
 He received a $4.9 million deal.
 He was activated off the disabled list towards the end of June, but after four starts landed back on the disabled list with right elbow inflammation.
 On November 30, 2018, the Diamondbacks non-tendered Miller, making him a free agent.